Conscious Reciprocity: The Space Between Giving and Receiving

 I told Spirit – “I quit!”
 Spirit told me to sleep on it.

 I woke, as I often do, with a clear vision in my mind of my covert contract.
 I was afraid to take up space.
-I was afraid to ask for that I needed to make MY side balanced because it made me uncomfortable and afraid of rejection.
+I was “blaming” other’s for MY inability to step into my own growth.
+I was afraid to ask for what I needed to make MY side balanced because it made me uncomfortable and afraid of rejection.
 I was afraid to take up space in my own value.
 It was a HUGE turning point for me personally and spiritually.

 I’ve also come to realize I’m not the only one.

-Many of us feel uneasy naming our worth - or paying for someone else’s - because deep down, we’ve inherited beliefs that visibility is vanity, that money is unspiritual, or that receiving somehow means we’re takers – or worse – that there will be “payback” required of us later (this is how giving can be used to manipulate and it’s terrible).
+Many of us feel uneasy naming our worth - or paying for someone else’s - because deep down, we’ve inherited beliefs that visibility is vanity, that money is unspiritual, or that receiving somehow means we’re “takers” – or worse – that there will be “payback” required of us later (this is how giving can be used to manipulate and it’s terrible - also another topic entirely).

 But energy is energy.
 Money is simply one way it moves.